 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-When it comes to a great value, our entire testing team solidly recommends the Brooks Divide series.
-This shoe is comfortable, affordable, and does everything a new trail runner needs.
-For just a little bit more, our women's team found the Saucony Peregrine 15 to just slightly outperform the Brooks Divide, with noticeably better traction and sensitivity underfoot.
-Both shoes can still be found in previous versions at a discount — making them an even better buy.
+Both our men's and our women's testing teams love the Salomon S/Lab Ultra 3.
+These stable and responsive shoes continue to impress us with some of the best traction in sloppy terrain that we have encountered.
+For a value buy, our entire testing team solidly recommends the Brooks Divide series.
+This shoe is comfortable, affordable, and does everything a beginner trail runner needs.
+(Plus, these shoes can still be found in previous versions at a discount — making them an even better buy.)

-Weight (per men's shoe, size 10.5): 10.64 oz | Measured Heel-Toe Drop: 8 mm
+Weight (per shoe, men's size 10.5): 10.64 oz | Measured Heel-Toe Drop: 8 mm

-Weight (per women's shoe, size 6.5): 8.05 oz | Measured Heel-Toe Drop: 9 mm
+Weight (per shoe, women's size 6.5): 8.05 oz | Measured Heel-Toe Drop: 9 mm

-The Mafate stands out as an all-around trail shoe that will suit most runners and most conditions.
-New runners will appreciate the forgiving Profly midsole and confident traction, while trail veterans will love the sleek fit and agility-inspiring bite of the outsole.
-Trail runners who want to take on a variety of terrain types but only shell out the cash for one pair of shoes should consider the Mafate.
+Who this is best for: Hoka recently released the Mafate Speed 4, and it rides like a dream.
+It is an all-around trail shoe that will suit most runners and most conditions; new runners will appreciate the forgiving Profly midsole and confident traction, while trail veterans will love the sleek fit and agility-inspiring bite of the outsole.
+Trail runners who want to take on a variety of terrain types but can only spare the cash for one pair of shoes should consider the Mafate.
 Its forgiving midsole and rocker make it a shoe that feels at home on sandy, flowy trails and fire roads alike.

-Weight (per shoe, size 6.5): 7.96 oz | Measured Heel-Toe Drop: 3 mm
+Weight (per shoe, women's size 6.5): 7.96 oz | Measured Heel-Toe Drop: 3 mm

 The Mafate is a fantastic shoe for runners seeking a versatile, well-balanced trail experience.
 It offers agility, comfort, and enough responsive bounce for runs of all distances.

-Weight (per shoe, size 10.5): 10.55 oz | Measured Heel-Toe Drop: 11 mm
+Weight (per shoe, men's size 10.5): 10.55 oz | Measured Heel-Toe Drop: 11 mm

-Weight (per shoe, size 6.5): 7.80 oz | Measured Heel-Toe Drop: 4 mm
+Weight (per shoe, women's size 6.5): 7.78 oz | Measured Heel-Toe Drop: 4 mm

-Weight (per shoe, size 10.5): 11.08 oz | Measured Heel-Toe Drop: 12 mm
+Weight (per shoe, men's size 10.5): 11.08 oz | Measured Heel-Toe Drop: 12 mm

 Versatile enough for racing or more relaxed efforts